darialasecka/AstroWeather/README.md

 # Astroweather
-Application for android, ahowing weather and sun and moon calculations
+Application for android, showing weather and sun and moon calculations

 # Features
 ## Sun and Moon